DoriaBo/w19-360420-machine-learning/ErrorAnalysis.md

 **1. Why is the accuracy different with each new run of the classification model?**

   The accuracy is different with each new run of the classification model because there is a shuffle method !
-In other words, the line “Collections.shuffle(fullDataSet)”   rearranges the elements of the array in a random order every time the getTestSet() method is called.
+In other words, the line “Collections.shuffle(fullDataSet)”   rearranges the elements of the array in a random order every time the getTestSet() object is called.

 **2. How much performance can be expected to vary on unseen data?**